-Hello I'm Marta , I started this project "Eataway" a few years ago here in Krakow.
+Hello, I'm Marta, I started this project "Eataway" a few years ago here in Krakow.
 Join me for a five-hour class and learn how to prepare a full Polish feast!
 Dishes include the famous Polish pierogis, stuffed with wild mushroom, meat, or potatoes and butter and sage sauce.
-We'll also learn how to make red borscht or wild mushroom consommé with herb gnocchi, herring in honey and mustard sauce, and my own special Krakow style cheesecake with seasonal forest fruits.
+We'll also learn how to make red borscht or wild mushroom consommé with herb gnocchi, stuffed cabbage rolls ( gołąbki) herring in honey and mustard sauce, and for dessert my own specialty Krakow style cheesecake with seasonal forest fruits and salty caramel sauce.
 Apart from learning how to make delicious Polish food, you will also have a great time just finding out a bit more about Poland and what it is to live like here in Krakow.
 I look forward to welcoming you to my home.... and here are some very kind words from Marcia who joined me for one of my recent cooking classes :

 "5* Class and 5* Experience